 Its key selling point is the taste, which is sweet but not too sweet and is both delicious and unique.
 Many people avoid protein powders – especially of the vegan kind – under the false assumption that it just won’t taste any good.
 However, those who take the time to do their research and explore the possibilities understand that there is a whole new type of flavor potential out there if only they would care to look.

 Non-GMO Project verified

 - Dimensions5.2 x 5.2 x 9.1 inches

-This Vega Sport product provides next-level protein for next-level performance and is considered one of the finest protein powders that is made from real, whole food ingredients.
-The vanilla flavour lends itself perfectly to be blended with other ingredients and requires just 10 ounces of water to achieve a perfectly smooth consistency.
+This Vega Sport product provides next-level protein for next-level performance and is considered one of the finest protein powders that are made from real, whole food ingredients.
+The vanilla flavor lends itself perfectly to be blended with other ingredients and requires just 10 ounces of water to achieve a perfectly smooth consistency.

 50% daily intake of vitamins and minerals

 All-in-one plant based protein powder